When it comes to ecommerce, conversions and sales matter most.

 - Use a Content Delivery Network (CDN) for quicker delivery of static files like images.

-You can sign up for a CDN separately, but Nexcess WooCommerce hosting comes with a free CDN.
+You can sign up for a CDN separately, but Nexcess WooCommerce hosting comes with a free built-in Edge CDN powered by Cloudflare.

 2. Implement Single-Page Checkout